Are GLP-1s the Only Solution to Food Noise?

 Going on a restrictive diet

 Dieting (without GLP-1 meds) is quite literally designed to increase food noise.
 Threat of famine keeps food emotionally charged and responses heightened - so we don't under-eat and die.
 In contrast, unconditional permission to eat reduces urgency.
 The more you fight biology 24/7, the louder it will become.
-If you come off the meds and don't know how to eat - you may mistakenly think that your appetite is broken, where really, you were never truly nourished, or without the threat of starvation.
+If you come off the meds and don't know how to eat - you may mistakenly think that your appetite is broken, where really, you were never truly nourished, or without the threat of starvation (I.e. constantly eating too little).

 Instead of labelling food as “good” or “bad,”